Skip to main contentSkip to data table

 Pending incidents are no longer write-once snapshots.
 While a candidate is waiting for confirmation, Pharos now preserves the original first-seen timestamp, refreshes the current last-seen state, tracks the worst same-direction move, and resets the pending row cleanly if the market flips to the opposite side of the peg.

 DEX cross-validation uses explicit trust gates: detection and pending confirmation only trust fresh DEX rows with at least $1M of aggregate source TVL, while the public DEX Price Check UI requires a lighter but still non-trivial floor of $250K.
-Aggregate DEX rows also need deeper corroboration before they can mutate live event state: recoveries/suppression now require at least two protocol-level DEX groups inside threshold, and ambiguous-primary recoveries are vetoed when a large challenger pool still shows the old depeg direction.
+Aggregate DEX rows also need deeper corroboration before they can mutate live event state: recoveries/suppression and pending confirmation now require at least two protocol-level DEX groups, and ambiguous-primary recoveries are vetoed when a large challenger pool still shows the old depeg direction.
+Pool challenger confirmation counts distinct protocol/source-family groups, with the documented $5M single-pool exception preserved.
 For already-open depegs, same-direction aggregate DEX disagreement is advisory rather than a synthetic recovery signal, so events stay continuous until the normal recovery path confirms the coin is back inside threshold.

 Thin non-USD fiat peg groups also fail closed when the live peg reference would have to rely on a 1–2 coin peer median or an empty peer set instead of cached FX.
+The same authority gate covers the displayed deviation: while the reference is too thin to verify, peg surfaces report the current deviation as reference unavailable instead of quoting a self-referential number.
 Once a live row is already open, a fresh non-cached multi-source primary cluster can retire it after recovery even if that source mix is still too soft to open brand-new events directly.

 For supported fiat pairs with a clean native-market quote, depeg routing now also checks that direct native quote before trusting a derived USD-versus-FX move.
 That means BRZ-style BRL reference drift can no longer open, sustain, or confirm a live depeg when the fresh direct BRZ/BRL quote is already back near parity.
 Historical backfill now follows the same principle for supported non-USD fiat assets: when CoinGecko exposes a native fiat pair, replay prefers that native history and compares it directly to the native 1.0 peg before falling back to USD-plus-FX reconstruction.
 In that native-replay mode, Pharos now uses daily points plus a two-point confirmation window across 36 hours so thin hourly native prints do not manufacture long false historical depeg streaks.

 Live depeg events still require at least $1M of current circulating supply.
+Historical replay applies the same floor from historical supply snapshots, or from current stablecoins-cache supply when historical supply is absent; if neither supply source exists, backfill preserves existing rows.
 Below that floor, the detail page may still show the current price deviation from peg, but it labels live event coverage as limited instead of implying the coin held peg.

-DEWS (Depeg Early Warning System) computes forward-looking stress every 30 minutes from market, liquidity, confidence, flow, and yield signals, with optional PSI-based amplification during systemic stress.
+DEWS (Depeg Early Warning System) computes forward-looking stress every 30 minutes from market, liquidity, confidence, blacklist, flow, and yield signals, with optional PSI-based amplification during systemic stress.
+Blacklist activity is attributed through the tracker config's canonical stablecoin ID, so same-symbol siblings do not inherit one issuer's freeze events.
 Its divergence input now reuses the live depeg DEX trust floor, so fresh-but-thin DEX rows stay visible for analytics but do not affect the score unless they pass the same `$1M` aggregate-TVL gate.

 Historical DEWS daily snapshots do not retain the underlying DEX trust metadata needed to replay that gate exactly.
 When operators remediate the old thin-DEX window, the repair path refreshes current rows and prunes unrecomputable daily history back to the Mar 9, 2026 trust-floor boundary before new snapshots are published under the stricter rule.